corefan/xenko-docs/manual/ui/ui-libraries.md

 <span class="label label-doc-audience">Artist</span>
 <span class="label label-doc-audience">Designer</span>

 **UI libraries** contain **UI elements** (such as grids, buttons, sliders and so on) that you can use and re-use in your [UI pages](UI-pages.md).
+All Xenko projects include the **standard library** of UI elements, but you can create your own libraries of custom elements too.

 ![UI library](media/UI-library.png)

 UI libraries are similar to [prefabs](../game-studio/prefabs.md) in the scene editor; you can create your own elements, save them in a custom UI library, and then use them wherever you need across multiple UI pages.
+You can also nest libraries inside other libraries, just like [nested prefabs](../game-studio/nested-prefabs.md).

 At runtime, you can re-instantiate UI library roots and insert them into an existing UI tree.

-UI libraries always include the **standard library**.
-All UI elements derive from this library.

-All the libraries in the current project are in the list of UI libraries.

-> [!Note]
-> The standard library of UI elements is always in the list.

-you can nest libraries

 ### Create a UI library